Cannabis Banking: Dispensary-Friendly Banks and How to Apply

 How to open a dispensary bank account

-1. Be up front that you’re a legal marijuana business and ask if the bank would like to support you.
+1. Be upfront that you’re a legal marijuana business and ask if the bank would like to support you.

 2. Assess them based on relationship and customer service.

 3. Read the fine print.
-Make sure your account doesn’t have capacity restrictions, or limits on how much you can deposit or hold.
+Make sure your account doesn’t have capacity restrictions or limits on how much you can deposit or hold.

 4. Consider the cost.
 Dunford encourages resisting the temptation to focus on the monthly account maintenance fees.
-Look at the additional fees like wires, payroll, checks, debit cards, access to online banking, etc. that could quickly add up.
+Look at the additional fees like wires, payroll, checks, debit cards, access to online banking, etc., that could quickly add up.

 Here are some tips for opening your dispensary bank account:

 • “Be thoughtful in naming your entity — don’t misrepresent the nature of your business, but also don’t create unwanted attention,” says Roda.
 This means avoiding words like Bud, Green, High, Grass, Wellness, Extracts, Smoke, Joint, 420, MMJ, CBD, Cannabis, Dispensary, Provisioning, etc. in your legal business name.
-If you really want to use one of these terms, talk to your lawyer about setting up a DBA (Doing Business As) for your store name.
+If you want to use one of these terms, talk to your lawyer about setting up a DBA (Doing Business As) for your store name.

 • Financial services providers must adhere to regulations around anti-money laundering.
 This means you’ll need to be able to demonstrate that every dollar going into your account is from a state-legal sale, using reports from your POS to how customers weren’t sold over the purchase limit, they were of age, and that your total sales were in line with your competitors.